-The availability of finance remains strong, with low interest rates, and multiple schemes from the government aiming to support home ownership.
-In addition, following a series of new pieces of legislation introduced in order to tackle non-performing loans (NPLs) in Cyprus, a substantial amount of real estate has been recovered by banking institutions and is currently being auctioned or managed by asset managers in Cyprus.
-These property transactions, where mortgages have been placed on them, with the connected loan being classified as an NPL, benefit from reduced land registry transfer fees and stamp duty.
-Despite several efforts, high levels of NPLs remain in existing bank loan portfolios.
-Demand from non-Cypriot purchasers and investors has kept real estate prices stable, although certain areas of Cyprus and older properties have been negatively affected.
+The availability of finance remains strong, with low interest rates, and multiple schemes from the government aim to support home ownership, especially outside urban centres.
+In addition, a substantial amount of real estate recovered by banking institutions continues to be sold or managed by asset managers in Cyprus.
+These property transactions, where mortgages have been placed on them with the connected loan being classified as a non-performing loan, benefit from reduced land registry transfer fees and stamp duty.